ekaitz-zarraga/droWMark/README.md

 This will ask for the username and the password before publishing the post in WordPress.

+### Upload Images

+All the URLs of the images are checked.
+If the URL of the image is a relative path to a local image, it's uploaded *automagically* and the URL is changed to the uploaded media file URL.

 ## Installation

 Installation could be done using a plugin manager or manually.